ahmedsaheed/website/data/second-brain/letter-to-myself.md

 Lectures at school initially felt like a conundrum.
 I had decided to take Computer Science which deep down i'm very capable of handling.
 I felt very defeated by the workload but never let go.
 I struggled and couragously passed my first exam in europe.

 ### 2022
-Away from the madding crowd, living a silent life in the age of noise, you'd fellen in love with [books](/books) and [programming](https://github.com/ahmedsaheed) also mountaineering but haven't had a chance to climb on yet.
+Away from the madding crowd, living a silent life in the age of noise, i've fellen in love with [books](/books) and [programming](https://github.com/ahmedsaheed) also mountaineering but haven't had a chance to climb on yet.

 I've grown alot also learnt a reasonable amount of stuff.
 I turned 19yo few months ago!
 I really wonder how time passes bye so fast.
 This transformation in my life over a couple of years has left me perplexed.
 I have acquired a more broaden and enlightened view of myself and the larger society.